angular/angular-cli/docs/documentation/stories/moving-into-the-cli.md

 There are a few adjustments you need to do to use the CLI build system.
 - Change any absolute paths you have for `templateUrl`, `styleUrls` or lazy loaded NgModules to relative paths instead.
+- Remove any `module.id` that you have in `@Component` metadata.
+They aren't needed in the CLI.
 - Polyfills are listed in `./src/polyfills.ts` so remove `core-js` and `zone.js` from `index.html`.
 - SystemJS is not needed anymore, so remove it from `index.html` as well.
 - Instead of using `<script>` and `<link>` tags directly in `index.html`, use